abhay-byte/MedApp-V2.1/README.md

 Installation
 ------------
-Use Python Version 3.6+.
+Use Python Version 3.6+(AMD 64, To use tensorflow).
 Donot use the Latest Version.
 Be at 3.6 .<br/>
 Make sure you have already Git LFS to download the extra content of Medapp.
 You can also skip this step to not download docbot data file.
 Link is given below.<br/>

 Download Git LFS for Windows : https://packagecloud.io/github/git-lfs/install<br/>